Walter (1982 film)

 Walter is a British television drama directed by Stephen Frears and starring Ian McKellen, Barbara Jefford, Tony Melody, David Ryall, Keith Allen, Paula Tilbrook, and Jim Broadbent.
 It was first broadcast on the launch night of Channel 4 on 2 November 1982.
 Based on a 1978 novel of the same name by David Cook, it was the first ever Film on Four.

 Plot

-The film was directed by Stephen Frears and stars Ian McKellen as Walter, a man with a learning difficulties.
+The film was directed by Stephen Frears and stars Ian McKellen as Walter, a man with learning difficulties.
 The story focuses initially on his youth in which his parents attempt, with little success, to have him adapt into the conditions of a "normal" life.
 Walter's father dies, followed soon after by his mother.
 The social services bureaucracy then place him in a psychiatric institution.
 Walter is molested by another patient, witnesses the murder of a patient by another patient having a breakdown and remains in the institution for the rest of the film.